Preparing for a Mock Council Meeting

 - City Solicitor - provides legal support, and oversees corporate records and City Clerk’s office;

 - General Manager of Community and Protective Services - oversees Protective services (police, fire ambulance and emergency services) and Community Services (Parks and Recreation and Family Community Support Services);

-- General Manager of Corporate Services - oversees the finance department (operating and capital budget planning, taxes and utilities), human resources, corporate communications and information technology; and
+- General Manager of Corporate Services - oversees human resources, communications and marketing services, and corporate information technology; and

 - General Manager of Infrastructure and Planning - oversees infrastructure (water, sewer, snow removal), engineering (new roads and infrastructure) public transportation, facilities management, economic development, long and short term planning (development permits, land-use planning).

 Students sitting as administrative staff have a better understanding of administration’s role and can participate fully with their mock council classmates by presenting reports and answering Council’s questions.
 Feedback from our participating councilors, staff, students and teachers has been tremendous, everyone has been enthusiastic with this greater level of student participation.
 We are all very proud of our new program and the educational opportunity this provides our future.

 We suggest your class comes up with two or three items for debate.
 Proposals should be in the form of a specific request to Council for a particular action and be comprehensive enough to fill 15 minutes of debate.
 This will help students engage in healthy debate and ensure the meeting does not lose momentum.